 Briefly, patients were classified as having a definite UIP pattern when the HRCT demonstrated honeycombing with predominantly peripheral and basal distribution.
-Patients were classified as having a probable UIP pattern when the HRCT demonstrated a reticular pattern with predominantly peripheral and basal distribution but only minimal size or with no honeycombing.
+Patients were classified as having a probable UIP pattern when the HRCT demonstrated a reticular pattern with predominantly peripheral and basal distribution but only minimal in size or with no honeycombing.
 In this study, two expert chest radiologists independently evaluated the HRCT of all patients.
-In the case of disagreement, the radiologists re-examined the scans in question to reach a consensus.
-The radiologists were blinded to patient identification, treatment assignment and temporal sequence of the studies, as in a previous study [13].
+In the cases of disagreement, the radiologists reexamined the scans in question to reach a consensus.
+The radiologists were blinded to patient identification, treatment assignment, and temporal sequence of the studies, as in previous reports [13].